99487: First 31-75 minutes of clinical staff time per calendar month

-Description: Time spent coordinating care on behalf of patient without patient interaction (see examples in FAQs below)
+Description: Time spent coordinating care on behalf of patient without patient interaction (see examples in FAQs below).
+Please note, BCBSM does allow care team members to document their time spent when conversing with the patient via their patient portal.

-Delivery Method: Prior authorization, chart prep, email, and non-verbal communication cannot be included, but researching resources on behalf of the patient is considered a valid care coordination effort
+Delivery Method: Can be conducted via telephone.
+Prior authorization, chart prep, email, and non-verbal communication cannot be included, but researching resources on behalf of the patient is considered a valid care coordination effort.

 Who Can Bill?
 Any licensed or unlicensed care-team member, including medical assistants or community health workers, who has completed Introduction to Team-Based Care within 6 months of billing (for unlicensed care-team members, a scope of service document is also required)